ssarmis/ray_tracer_revised/README.md

 in the past, I felt like it could be hugely improved.<br>

 This is a basic not optimized, multithreaded Path Tracer.<br>
+I also implemented a bounded volume hierarchy for faster ray-triangle intersection<br>

 ```
 TODO:
     - Add support for AVX512 for my Ryzen 9 7900X to crunch